Art Historical Background

 Also, we do not know much of anything about Prehistoric spiritual beliefs; however, it is believed that this site was sacred.
 Sacred meaning set apart from the domestic or secular world, not necessarily “religious.”
 Artists obviously came back year after year to add-on to previous paintings, we know this because many of the animals overlap one another and seem to be made by various techniques over generations.
 The artists also crawled through some very tight spaces just to access them where no one would really get to see them…curious.

-Read more: Teaching the Natural World in Prehistory
+Read more: The Natural World in Prehistory

 - Gardner’s Art Through the Ages: A Global History, 15th edition, pg.
 22-23